D00479632/CS-4320/neural_network_regression/process.md

 Now its time that I do predict and see how good I did I got 1.07428 which is kind of the same as the last one but it has 2 less layers.

+### FOURTH TRY

+model_file: model4.keras
+plot_file: learning-curve4.png

+I will be using the same network but with a different optimizer
+Model: Sequential
+Optimizer: Adam
+Activation: relu for hidden layers and linear for output Initializer = he_normal for hidden layers and output
+Layers: 4
+Density: 100
+Batch Size: 32

+It stopped and it was here:
+Epoch 17/100
+30000/30000 ━━━━━━━━━━━━━━━━━━━━ 44s 1ms/step - loss: 1.1712 - mean_squared_logarithmic_error: 1.1712 - val_loss: 1.1424 - val_mean_squared_logarithmic_error: 1.1424 - learning_rate: 9.6561e-04
+But it took 22 epochs to finish.
+Comparing it to the last one it is slightly better but not by a lot

+Now its time that I do predict and see how good I did I got 1.07427 which I consider it to be the same as the one before.